 La Marzocco is keen on supporting artists – such as George Bates, Jon Contino, etc. – or initiatives that promote art, and photography (such as Origin by Jakob de Boer) and currently sponsors a promising young athlete who works as a barista near the factory, Andrea Bolognesi.
 La Marzocco, moreover, is a member of and supports the cultural activities promoted by Museimpresa and Museo del Design della Toscana.

 People at the Center

 La Marzocco is an equal opportunity employer that is active in promoting the growth and satisfaction of its employees through a curricula aimed at core, role and/or personal training.

-La Marzocco Australia is currently investigating installing photovoltaic panels at our offices to mirror those at the factory in Florence which generate electrical power by converting solar radiation into direct current electricity, producing 100% of it’s electrical needs – up to 233 kW.
-The program at the factory is monitored daily by an Energy Brain allowing for the company to begin to gather exact data on its carbon footprint.
+La Marzocco generates electrical power by converting solar radiation into direct current electricity, producing 100% of its electrical needs – up to 233 kW.
+The program is monitored daily by an Energy Brain allowing for the company to begin to gather exact data on its carbon footprint.

 La Marzocco believes in saving energy.
 The boilers on every machine model are fully equipped with insulated boilers, increasing energy efficiency by 20%.

 La Marzocco’s Linea PB model is equipped with programming that allows the machine to enter a “stand-by” mode, thereby improve energy efficiency.
 La Marzocco has plans to include this feature on future models.